Skip to main content

 What additional licenses do non-residents need?

 Non-residents often need the same endorsements as residents: species-specific tags (deer, elk, turkey), habitat stamps, migratory bird endorsements, and the federal duck stamp for waterfowl.
-Some states require additional non-resident permits.
+Some states require additional non-resident permits on top of the base license.

 Compare All License Types